What is Plantar fasciitis?

 Exercises to strengthen the intrinsic foot muscles and stretch any muscles that are tight will be prescribed as appropriate.
 Patients may need to be prescribed appropriate aerobic exercised to assist with weight loss if this is relevant to the problem.

 As the calf muscle is the muscle that affects the heel and loading of the plantar fascia it will need to be strengthened.
-For plantar fasciopathy the calf exercise is performed with the plantar fascia loaded- ie. the big toe rests on a rolled up towel and then the heel is raised from the ground slowly – 3 secends up 2 seconds pause and 3 seconds lowering.
+For plantar fasciopathy the calf exercise is performed with the plantar fascia loaded- ie. the big toe rests on a rolled up towel and then the heel is raised from the ground slowly – 3 seconds up 2 seconds pause and 3 seconds lowering.
 3 sets of 12 repetitions would be the usual aim.
-The exercise is preformed every second day
+The exercise is preformed every second day.

 Your physiotherapist will be monitoring patients pain level during work/sport, after work/sports and the morning after work/sports.
 This will guide patients exercise progression.
 Usually we ask patients to use a pain scale from 0 [no pain ] to 10 [ unbearable pain] to help quantify the pain intensity.
 When pain levels are reported to be 3/10 or less, at above 3 points in time, it is usually appropriate to progress exercises.